jkelley-blackboard/Anthology_Illuminate_blackboard_data/README.md

 ## 🔗 Helpful Resources

-Here are some useful links for working with **Anthology Illuminate** and Blackboard Data:
+Here are some useful links for working with **Anthology Illuminate**:

 - 🧑‍💻 [Illuminate Developers User Group](https://community.anthology.com/home/clubs/illuminate-developers-user-group/overview)
   Join the club on Anthology Community to connect with other Illuminate developers.